Making a Collection Count: Collection Management Basics

 Questions?
 Email the CE Team

 Make your collection count!
 This course covers collection management basics from selection to weeding and the entire life cycle of a collection in between.
-Our holistic approach to collection management will help all types and sizes of libraries to keep pace with the demands and expectations of their communities.
+A holistic approach to collection management will help all types and sizes of libraries to keep pace with the demands and expectations of their communities.

 • To formulate and implement a collection development policy that supports the library’s mission and goals and defends intellectual freedom